 Now Ahukhana’s claim to fame is that the body of Mumtaz Mahal was buried here for 6 months before it was moved to Agra.

-Black Taj Mahal
+Black Taj Mahal at Burhanpur, Madhya Pradesh

-We drove through the filthiest streets to reach Nawab Khan’s tomb that is more popularly known as the Black Taj Mahal.
-It is similar to but much smaller than Taj Mahal but made of local black stone.
+We drove through the filthiest streets to reach Nawab Khan’s tomb which is more popularly known as the Black Taj Mahal.
+It is similar to but much smaller than the Taj Mahal but made of local black stone.
 The paintings inside the tomb are also done in black color which is something I have not seen elsewhere.

 Raja Jai Singh Chhatri

 A little away from the city, near the confluence of Mohana River and Tapi River, stands a sole structure in all its loneliness.
 This is the Chhatri or memorial of Raja Jai Singh.
 It is a free-standing pavilion with 32 pillars and five domes.

 Around the town, there are three Devi temples forming a triangle – Asha Devi Temple near Aseergarh, Ichhapuri Devi, and Renuka Devi Temple.

 Renuka Devi temple is closest to the town and this is the only one I could visit.
 It is a small temple in saffron, with a relatively large Deepstambha.

 Read More – 50 Cities in India named after Devi

 For a long time, the town has been a cotton cloth-producing market.
 The cotton mills still operate and are a major source of the city’s economy.
 If you look around, you would see people moving around with piles of cotton fabric on cycles, rickshaws, autos, and mini vehicles.